UH-StudentServices/kurssisivu-backend/README.md

 ## Production setup

-Currently Travis runs tests and on success builds a new container [toska/coursepage-backend](https://hub.docker.com/r/toska/coursepage-backend/) that is pushed to DockerHub
+Currently Travis runs tests and on success builds a new docker image [toska/coursepage-backend](https://hub.docker.com/r/toska/coursepage-backend/) and pushes that to DockerHub

 ### Backend